Call today for a free consultation –

 If someone is injured through no fault of his or her own, whether it is in a car accident, construction accident or any other incident, common sense says the at-fault party’s insurance company should cover the injured party’s medical costs, property loss and other damages.
 Unfortunately, common sense does not always win out when injury accidents occur – at least, not without the assistance of an experienced personal injury attorney.

 No upfront fee

-Wright & Associates accepts all personal injury cases on a contingency fee basis.
-We only collects a fee if he recovers compensation for you, either through a negotiated settlement or a court judgment.
+In most cases, Wright & Associates accepts personal injury cases on a contingency fee basis.
+We only collect a fee if we recover compensation for you, either through a negotiated settlement or a court judgment.

-Columbus personal injury attorney Ben Wright founded the Firm to provide clients with the kind of personal, results-oriented service that he would want if the roles were reversed.
-Before founding Wright & Associates, Ben worked at a respected Columbus law firm that defended those who were accused of causing an accident.
-The insights gained from working the defense side of the aisle helps him combat the same strategies now that he represents injured parties.
+Ben Wright founded the Firm to provide clients with the kind of personal, results-oriented service that he would want if the roles were reversed.
+Before founding Wright & Associates, Ben worked at a respected firm that defended those who were accused of causing an accident.
+The insights gained from working the defense side of the aisle help him combat the same strategies now that he represents injured parties.

 Our intent is to put more money in your pocket than you would recover on your own, even after attorney fees are covered.
 We welcome the opportunity to review the facts of your case and provide a candid assessment of what to expect.
 There is no consultation fee for personal injury cases.

 To avoid drawn-out disputes, contact our office as soon as possible after your accident.
 We work with clients throughout central Ohio and will travel to meet with you if your injuries limit your mobility.

 Do’s and Don’ts after an accident

 - Do warn traffic.